bluemelodia/Lists/README.md

 - Allow users to add reminders (ex. payment reminders)
 - Show users a calendar of upcoming events.
 - Text users the meeting reminder.
+- Show a dialog on successful recipient / meeting submission.

 - Ensure that all fields are propagating edits correctly.